Spent too much this holiday season? You’re not alone

 5. Keep your eye on the big picture

-Don’t forget to also consider your investments and savings goals for the new year and look ahead to where your money will stretch the furthest.
+Don’t forget to also consider your investment and savings goals for the new year, and look ahead to where your money will stretch the furthest.

-Markets are volatile, and interest rates are expected to rise in 2019.
-Lommen says that paying off your holiday debt as quickly as possible can help you take advantage of current buying opportunities for interest-earning investments.
+Markets are volatile and interest rates are still expected to rise in 2023.
+Lommen points out that paying off your holiday debt as quickly as possible can help you take advantage of current buying opportunities for interest-earning investments.

 And don’t forget about the resources you already have.